 - a.
-The following cost recovery rates will be used by agencies and institutions under the governance of the Board for grant and contract services: - (1) For grants and contracts with the federal government, the cost recovery rates are those negotiated between the agency or institution and the federal government.
-The indirect cost rate may vary from one class of contract services to another, but agencies and institutions are encouraged to maximize indirect cost reimbursement rates. - (2) For grants and contracts with other State of Idaho departments, the cost recovery rate is twenty percent (20%) of the total direct cost. - (3) For grants and contracts with Idaho municipal, county, health district, joint planning, and other public non-profit agencies, the cost recovery rate is not less than twenty percent (20%) of total direct cost. - (4) For grants and contracts with private entities, whether profit or non-profit, cost recoverys are charged at either the negotiated federal indirect cost rate for research projects or twenty-five percent (25%) of total direct costs, whichever rate will generate the greater amount of revenue for the institution or the agency.
+The following cost recovery rates will be used by institutions and agencies under the governance of the Board for grant and contract services: - (1) For grants and contracts with the federal government, the cost recovery rates are those negotiated between the institution or agency and the federal government.
+The indirect cost rate may vary from one class of contract services to another, but institutions and agencies are encouraged to maximize indirect cost reimbursement rates. - (2) For grants and contracts with other state of Idaho departments, the cost recovery rate is twenty percent (20%) of the total direct cost. - (3) For grants and contracts with Idaho municipal, county, health district, joint planning, and other public non-profit agencies, the cost recovery rate is not less than twenty percent (20%) of total direct cost. - (4) For grants and contracts with private entities, whether profit or non-profit, cost recoverys are charged at either the negotiated federal indirect cost rate for research projects or twenty-five percent (25%) of total direct costs, whichever rate will generate the greater amount of revenue for the institution or the agency.

-a.
+b.
 Reduction or Waiver of Cost Recoverys

-- (1) For good cause, the chief executive officer or designee of the agency or institution is authorized to reduce or waive cost recoverys. - (2) Where cost recoverys are anticipated to total more than ten thousand dollars (\$10,000) over the life of the contract, reduction, or waiver of indirect costs must be reported to the executive director.
+- (1) For good cause, the chief executive officer or his or her designee of the institution or agency is authorized to reduce or waive cost recoverys. - (2) Where cost recoverys are anticipated to total more than ten thousand dollars (\$10,000) over the life of the contract, reduction, or waiver of indirect costs must be reported to the executive director on a quarterly basis.